Kong/kong-dist-kubernetes/README.md

 [![][kong-logo]][website-url]

-Kong Community Edition (CE) or Kong Enterprise Edition (EE) can easily be provisioned on a Kubernetes cluster - see [Kong on Kubernetes](https://getkong.org/install/kubernetes/) for all the details.
+Kong or Kong Enterprise can easily be provisioned on a Kubernetes cluster - see [Kong on Kubernetes](https://docs.konghq.com/install/kubernetes) for all the details.

 ## Important Note